 - Price.
 This is a good starting point, but make sure you compare the prices of models with similar capabilities.

 - How much electricity it generates and stores.
 The power ratings these units come with give you a clear indication of their maximum electricity storage capacity.
 For instance, the 7 kWh Powerwall can hold up to 7 kWh of electricity at any given time, and with a 10 kWh unit you’ll be looking at increased storage capacity.

 - How much it affects your electricity bills.
 Just how much a home battery affects your electricity bills requires that you take into account any such unit’s capacity rating, number of cycles, depth of discharge, and efficiency.
 The number of cycles refers to the number of times a battery can charge and discharge, the depth of discharge refers to whether or not a battery can discharge completely, and efficiency accounts for any power lost in transmission.

 - Ease of installation.
-If you’re getting a home battery as part of a new solar power system you’ll obviously be looking at a fairly extensive installation process.
-On the other hand, installing a standalone home battery is typically easy, but would require that you also install an inverter to convert the battery’s DC power to AC power.
-Home batteries like the Powerwall simply mount on walls, can you can even install multiple batteries together.
+If you’re getting a home battery as part of a new solar power system, you’ll obviously be looking at a fairly extensive installation process.
+On the other hand, installing a standalone home battery is typically easy but would require that you also install an inverter to convert the battery’s DC power to AC power.
+Home batteries like the Powerwall simply mount on walls, and you can even install multiple batteries together.

 Here’s what you can expect in different circumstances if you end up investing in the 10 kWh Tesla Powerwall: